AngeleLindarteL/phpMyGestor/README.md

 # phpMyGestor
-A simple user gestion system made with PHP with what i've learned in SENA.
+A simple user gestion system made with PHP with what i've learned in SENA. \n

 Requirements:
-• XAMPP
+• XAMPP \n
-• MySQL
+• MySQL \n
 • PHP

 Warnings: